GitHub Integration

 The current implementation scans for plugin manifests and .claude/ directories at the repository root only.
 Subdirectory scanning of AI assets in a monorepo might be planned in a future release.

-Both asset classes are registered in the IDP Catalog under AIAsset kind with their respective types, and are browsable under the AI Assets and AI Dependencies tabs in the Catalog
+This asset class is registered in the IDP Catalog under AIAsset kind with its respective types, and is browsable under the AI Assets tab in the Catalog

 4. Configure Advanced Settings